 I apply the same principle to art supplies.
 If I can use up what I have, I get to buy something else!

 Set creative goals for yourself

-Last year I did a “drawing a day” month long challenge on Instagram.
-It forced me to make time to draw every day.
+Last year I did a “drawing a day” month-long challenge on Instagram.
+I was forced to make time to draw every day.
 It was so fun to challenge myself.
 Some days I could dedicate a whole hour, other days just a few minutes while I waited for kids in the car.
 The point is that it happened.

 This year, my goal is to get better at nature illustration and painting.
 I’ve signed up for a class (which I paid good money for) that will give me monthly assignments-basically forcing me to actually create something.

 The saying, “The difference between a dream and a goal is often nothing more than a piece of paper,” rings true here.
 I try to remember to WRITE IT DOWN and tell others about it so that I feel motivated and compelled to actually make it a priority in my life.
 Putting inspiring images up or even a vision board of things I’d like to get better at is powerful!

 Find or Create a Community

 A great way to actually do what you want to do is to find a community or class.
 We are so lucky to have so many resources at our fingertips.
 Finding an online community or class is easy and so motivating.
 Or, finding a local community/class can be even better.
 Not only to get you motivated to actually sit down and do something, but to meet others with the same goals to make friends and learn from.

 I’d like to invite you to join our great community of moms and kids at Nature’s Art Club!
 It’s a club designed to get you and your family into art and nature through monthly watercolor projects, coloring pages, original poetry, and more.
 You can check it out here. or just click on the photo below.

 There are so many online communities that make it possible to learn from the comfort of your own home.
 Here’s a great list of some of my favorite online classes/communities.